 5) Yo Mama’s Last Supper- Renée Cox, 2001

 Renée Cox’s controversial art piece is an imitation of Leonardo Da Vinci’s painting of the Last Supper.
 It consists of 5 panels depicting 11 black men, a white Judas and a naked black woman as Christ (which is the artist’s self-portrait).
 Her iconoclastic depiction of Christ garnered a lot of criticism; especially from the Catholic League.
-Additionally, New York City’s Mayor Rudy Giuliani labelled the artwork as ‘obscene’ and asked for the formation of a decency commission that would review such art and prevent them from being displayed.
+Additionally, New York City’s Mayor Rudy Giuliani labelled the artwork as ‘obscene’. he also asked for the formation of a decency commission that would review such art and prevent them from being displayed.

 6) The Holy Virgin Mary- Chris Ofili, 1996

-An artwork which has always been associated with controversy is ‘The Holy Virgin Mary’ by Chris Ofili.
+An artwork that has always been associated with controversy is ‘The Holy Virgin Mary’ by Chris Ofili.
 The art depicts a black woman as Virgin Mary who is surrounded by anatomical imagery.
 However, its biggest object of criticism is the elephant dung which forms one bared breast.
 The painting was first displayed in 1999 at the Brooklyn Museum’s show of Young British Artists titled ‘Sensation’.
 Since then it has received a maelstrom of criticism with then-New York City’s Mayor Giuliani advocating its removal and threatening to cut off all subsidies to the museum.
 However, the city leaders refused to budge and the work remained on the view.
 Since then it has even been vandalised a few times and today, the painting is displayed at the Museum of Modern Art in New York City.

 7) ‘Tilted Arc’ Richard Serra, 1981- the famous controversial art piece deemed as ‘ugly’